 Section 355 of the Energy Policy Act of 2005 requires the U.S. Department of Energy to "assess the economic implications of the dependence of the State of Hawaii on oil as the principal source of energy for the State," including "the technical and economic feasibility of increasing the contribution of renewable energy sources for generation of electricity, on an island-by-island basis ..."
 The National Renewable Energy Laboratory (NREL) is assisting the Hawaii Natural Energy Institute (HNEI) in conducting the electric sector analysis.
-For the initial stage of the analysis, NREL employed a micropower optimization model known as HOMER to conduct a test case for the island of Molokai.
-If successful, the approach could be extended to analyze the economics of renewable energy use on other Hawaiian islands.
+For the initial stage of the analysis, NREL employed a micropower optimization model known as HOMER (Optimization Model for Distributed Power) to conduct a preliminary analysis for the island of Molokai.
+Following completion of this analysis, it was agreed to use HOMER or a similar approach for analyzing the economics of renewable energy use in other parts of Hawaii.